Get

 Recall training, which is commonly referred to as “reliable recall,” is when you train your dog to come, and you can expect them to come back to you reliably and without distraction each time.
 This type of training is very important for any dog, but it is an absolute must for any dog being trained for guard dog duty.

-The recall is often trained by using positive reinforcement and reward-based training.
+Recall is often trained by using positive reinforcement and reward-based training.
 The reward can vary from treats, toys, play, or even some love and attention.
+Recall needs to be a strong skill for any dog, but especially for those expected to guard.
 You will need to come up with your verbal cue and practice, practice, practice.

 4. Teach Your Dog to Bark on Command